imahdio/HTML-Essential-Training/03-Understanding the Power of HTML/README.md

 Assistive devices -assistive equipment is designed for people who have physical difficulties and need help with using things like computers

 hook into sth- to connect to sth

+mumbling-speaking or spoken in a quiet and indistinct way
 ## ARIA roles
-> -ARIA roles are HTML attributes that make layer of informaion to  tells [screen readers](https://chrome.google.com/webstore/detail/screen-reader/kgejglhpjiefppelpmljglcjbhoiplfn?hl=en) and other assisitve devices semantics of the contents about not ideally proper elements. in this example if we don't use ARIA roles , screen readers say words separately.
-[Editor View](https://codepen.io/jensimmons/pen/wvwjxJa?editors=1100) | [debug mode](https://cdpn.io/jensimmons/debug/wvwjxJa)
+> -ARIA roles are HTML attributes that make layer of informaion to  tells [screen readers](https://chrome.google.com/webstore/detail/screen-reader/kgejglhpjiefppelpmljglcjbhoiplfn?hl=en) and other assisitve devices semantics of the contents about not ideally proper elements. in this example if we don't use ARIA roles, screen readers say words separately.
+[Editor View](https://codepen.io/imahdio/pen/poZpOrj) | [debug mode](https://cdpn.io/jensimmons/debug/wvwjxJa)
 > -Browser uses HTML to build DOM trees.
 And then takes the DOM tree to build the accessibility tree.
 The accessibility tree is what [screen readers](https://chrome.google.com/webstore/detail/screen-reader/kgejglhpjiefppelpmljglcjbhoiplfn?hl=en) and assistive devices use to provide an experience of the website through a screen reader which make your website accessible for every one.
 > -[In following example](https://codepen.io/ma400/pen/VwMpYyq) , `aria-label` attribute determine the proper sentence that screen reader will read and `aria-hidden="true"` removes inappropriate element with all of its children from the accessibility tree.
 >```html